5 Brilliant Ways to Clean Brass and Restore Shine Using Common Household Products

 You'll also want to understand what kind of stain, grime, or buildup you're working with.
-Always test the cleaning method in a small, inconspicuous area.
+Always test the cleaning method first in a small, inconspicuous area.
 For stubborn stains, you can try several different cleaning methods on the same spot, just make sure to complete the entire process before moving on to the next method.
-And if you have any doubts or the item you're trying to clean is high in value, consider taking the brass in for a professional cleaning.
+If you have any doubts or the item you're trying to clean is high in value, consider taking the brass piece in for a professional cleaning.

 Who would have guessed that your favorite burger topping could double as a brass cleanser?
-Ketchup's beloved mix of tomatoes, spices, and vinegar is a cheap, straightforward way to revive old brass.
-This simple hack requires just the condiment and a few clean cloths.
-Start by squirting a small amount of ketchup onto the brass in an inconspicuous spot.
+Ketchup's mix of tomatoes, spices, and vinegar is a cheap, straightforward way to revive old brass.
+This simple cleaning hack requires just the condiment and a few clean cloths.
+Start by squirting a small amount of ketchup onto the brass in an inconspicuous spot, such as the bottom.
 Let it sit for a couple of seconds, then wipe clean with a damp cloth.
 Repeat on the remainder of the brass piece.
 Rinse thoroughly, then dry with a clean cloth.

-A trio of common household items unite for this brass cleaning method.
-You'll need salt's abrasive power and vinegar's tough acid—coupled with all-purpose flour as a thickener—to make tough stains disappear.
-In a medium-size bowl, add 1 teaspoon salt to 1/2 cup vinegar.
+Three common household items unite for this brass cleaning method.
+To make tough stains disappear, combine salt's abrasive power, vinegar's tough acid, and all-purpose flour as a thickener.
+In a medium-size bowl, add 1 tsp. salt to 1/2 cup vinegar.
 Stir the mixture until the salt is dissolved.
-Then add enough flour to make a paste—about two tablespoons.
+Then add enough flour to make a paste (about two tbsp.).
 Rub the paste onto your brass object and let dry for 10 minutes.
 Rinse, wipe clean, and thoroughly dry the brass with a clean cloth.

-Lemon and baking soda are powerful cleaners on their own.
-But when united, this dynamic duo removes brass buildup with ease.
+Lemon juice and baking soda are powerful natural cleaners on their own, but when united, this dynamic duo removes brass buildup with ease.
 Start by squeezing the juice from half of a lemon into a bowl.
-Add 1 teaspoon baking soda and mix.
+Add 1 tsp. baking soda and mix.
 With a clean cloth, rub some of the mixture onto the brass.
 Polish and buff away grime, reapplying the mixture as needed.
 Wipe away any leftover residue with a wet rag, then dry with a clean cloth.

 Editor's Tip: Try this method on brass items that you can't easily soak, such as doorknobs and knockers.
 You'll revive the shine without having to remove any hardware.

-Sometimes the simplest cleaning methods are the most effective.
-If you're short on cleaning supplies, try soap and water.
+Sometimes the simplest brass cleaning methods are the most effective.
+If you're short on cleaning supplies, try soap and water to clean tarnished brass.
 Make a warm bath for your brass in a clean container, then mix in a few tablespoons of soap.
 Soak the brass for a few seconds, then use a microfiber cloth or clean toothbrush to work out any stains.
-The warm water and soap will do some of the work, but this method may still require a little bit of elbow grease!
+The warm water and soap will do some of the work, but this method may still require a bit of elbow grease!
 Once all of the tarnish is gone, remove the brass piece from the soapy water.
 Rinse and wipe dry with a clean cloth.

-Toothpaste keeps your pearly whites, well, white.
-And you can use that same cleaning magic on brass.
-First, pick the perfect toothpaste.
-You don't need any gels or fancy flavors, just a plain, white toothpaste will do.
+Toothpaste helps whiten your teeth, and you can use that same cleaning magic on brass.
+To clean brass with toothpaste, first pick a plain, white toothpaste (you don't need any gels or fancy flavors).
 Then, apply a thin layer of the paste to your brass object.
 Let rest for a few minutes, then polish with a clean cloth.
 For tough spots, you'll likely need to use a little force.
 Feel free to apply extra dabs of toothpaste to particularly stubborn areas.
 Once the brass is polished to your liking, rinse with cool water and dry with a microfiber cloth.